frywarrior/cmk_check_unifi-controller/README.md

 * move the ```check_unifi-controller.sh``` into the local dir ```/usr/lib/check_mk_agent/local``` and set credentials and target controller
 * put the unifi_api in ```/usr/lib/check_mk_agent``` or somewhere else, just remember to change the path in the script!
+* Ideally create a read-only user in UniFi for this task.
+Following permissions should be given:
+  * Allow read only access to all sites (if used with multisite)
+  * Allow system stats access
+  * Show pending devices (to show new devices in monitoring)

 ### Test